botify-hq/developers-docs/api_docs/markdowns/api/sdks.md

 # SDKs

 We provide API clients to allow you to start using the Botify API within minutes!
-If you'd like us to provide others SDKs, please contact us at [support@botify.com](mailto:support@botify.com).
+If you'd like us to provide others SDKs, tell us on [Botify API Group](https://groups.google.com/forum/#!forum/botify-api).

 ## [Javascript SDK](https://github.com/botify-labs/botify-sdk-js)